AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 Foxfire Academy is an institution of arcane education in the heart of [[Zauberei]].
 It is the largest college of its kind in [[Antir]].

 # People
-Headmistress - A former warmage apprentice from the south.
-Rumor has it that in her youth, she performed some great and terrible act of magic that earned her a dishonorable discharge from the military and a full scholarship to Foxfire.
+Archmage [[Amalia Varazs]] - The current leader of the academy, a half-orc woman from [[Blackwing]].

 # History
 The academy was founded in 948 BR by [[Cianan of Antir]] to train battlemages during the [[Three Kings War]].
 The central spire was originally the king's personal wizard tower.
+After the war, it quickly transitioned from a military academy to a civilian institution.

 [[Zella Brightflower]] served as headmaster from the academy's founding until 965.